-Both on line and personnel placement services are available to all graduates of Radiological Technologies University VT.
+Both on line and personnel placement services are available to all graduates of John Patrick University of Health and Applied Sciences.
 These services include resume review services and job placement boards.
-Radiological Technologies University VT does not guarantee employment after graduation.
+John Patrick University of Health and Applied Sciences does not guarantee employment after graduation.

 All students also have access to the SRS website (www.wellconnectbysrs.com) for information, tools, and support to address barriers to their success.
 Comprehensive student services are based on an individualized service plan and include: